eulenfunk/packages/eulenfunk-linkcheck/README.md

 PACKAGES_EULENFUNK_COMMIT=*/missing/*<br>
 PACKAGES_EULENFUNK_BRANCH=chaos-calmer<br>

-With this done you can add the package *gluon-linkcheck* to your site.mk
+With this done you can add the package *eulenfunk-linkcheck* to your site.mk/image-customization.lua

 This branch of the script contains the linkcheck version for the current openwrt chaos-calmer (gluon 2016.1.x), but should work with 2015.1.x as well. (untested)
 Beware: this relies on IBSS/adhoc mode, not compatible with 802.11s-mesh yet.